j-zimmermann/EMStimTools/README.rst

 The procedure here is:

 1. Set up Docker on your machine
-2. Run `docker build . -t=emstimtools:0.1.3.dev0` (or use a different name and tag with `-t=name:tag` format)
+2. Run :code:`docker build . -t=emstimtools:0.1.3.dev0` (or use a different name and tag with `-t=name:tag` format)
-3. Run `docker run -ti -v $(pwd):/home/ -p 8080:8080 emstimtools:0.1.3.dev0 bash` in EMStimTools directory.
+3. Run :code:`docker run -ti -v $(pwd):/home/ -p 8080:8080 emstimtools:0.1.3.dev0 bash` in EMStimTools directory.
 4. A bash shell will open.
-Execute `cd /home/doc` and then execute `make latexpdf`.
+Execute :code:`cd /home/doc` and then execute :code:`make latexpdf`.
 The documentation will be generated.

 When executing a study, use the same docker image, but proceed as follows:

-1. Run `docker run -ti -v $(pwd):/home/ -p 8080:8080 emstimtools:0.1.3.dev0 bash` in the directory, where the Python script for your study is located.
+1. Run :code:`docker run -ti -v $(pwd):/home/ -p 8080:8080 emstimtools:0.1.3.dev0 bash` in the directory, where the Python script for your study is located.
 2. A bash shell will open.
-Execute `cd /home` and then execute the Python file of your study by running `python3 study.py`.
+Execute `cd /home` and then execute the Python file of your study by running :code:`python3 study.py`.

 Examples